sivakarthikeyanoptit/ml-core-service-1/README.md

 # sl-kendra-service
-Centralised Service to support other services
+Centralised Service to support other Services